cernbox/file-picker-docs/content/embedding/_index.md

 longer term, and so they can be used to link files somewhere without copying them.
 The duration of the links can be adjusted with the `publicLinkDuration`, in days.

+> ℹ️ Keep in mind, if the owner of the file deletes or moves it, the public link
+> will stop being valid.
+This is especially important if you plan to have
+> long-term access to the files.

 ## Query parameters